glasnt/talks/2020_04_PyCon_Talk.podium/slides.md

 # .thin[What .b[is] deployment,<br>anyway?]

 ???

-We'll discuss, well, what is deployment, anyway?
+what is deployment, anyway?

+more specifically

 ---
 class: title
 # .thin[What is .prokyon[django] deployment,<br>anyway?]
 ???

-and specifically within the context of deploying a django application.
+what is django deployment anyway.

-But I'm choosing django here for a reason, which will become apparaent later.
+I'm choosing Django here for a reason.

 ---
 class: title
-# Points of interest
+# points of interest
 ## out of the box .prokyon[django]
 ## complexities
 ## helpers

 ???

-we'll be taking a journey today, so instead of an agenda, here are at least a few points of interest along our trip.
+Some of the points of interest on our jounry today:

-We'll start by looking at exactly what comes out of the box with django
+we'll start by looking at exactly what comes out of the box with django

 and from there discuss the complexities django has compared to other frameworks when it comes to deployment

 not the complications, just the complexities.

-and discuss the helpers django has to assist you.
+and we'll discuss the helpers django has to assist you.

 ---
 class: title